openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 These without execute all operations, including *`FakeQuantize`*, as is in the FP32 or FP16 precision.

 Accordingly, the presence of *`FakeQuantize`* operations in the IR is a recommendation for a plugin on how to quantize particular operations in the model.
-If capable, the plugin accepts the recommendation and performs Low Precision Inference, otherwise, plugin ignores the recommendation and executes a model in the floating-point precision.
+If capable, the plugin accepts the recommendation and performs Low Precision Inference.
+Otherwise, plugin ignores the recommendation and executes a model in the floating-point precision.

 ## Compressed Low Precision Weights